Panasthetik/near-art-exhibitions/README.md

 5) User can delete an exhibition (Rust indexing doesn't update (-1 value) ID in the vector - to fix).
 6) Artists page lists all artists by exhibition (by ID).

+# Testing
+You can run "cargo build" in the 'contract' folder, and it will compile a debug target in regular Rust.
+You can then run "bash ./test.sh" in the 'contract' folder and it will run the 5 unit tests.

 # In Progress (to-do's)
 1) Redo the exhibitions ID to be a unique number.